rasbot/rasbot/README.md

 I am a data scientist in the Seattle area.
 I make games in Unity (including VR and AR content) and have a background in physics.
 I have taught high school and college physics and am currently working on reinforcement learning in games.
 I'm interested in all things data science and have a big interest in artificial general intelligence.
 Let's collaborate!

+🔭 Recent projects:
-🔭 I’m currently working on building a twitter bot that tweets bigfoot sightings using a GPT-2 model trained on web scraped sighting data from bfro.net
+ * A twitter bot that tweets bigfoot sightings using a GPT-2 model trained on web scraped sighting data from bfro.net www.twitter.com/sasBOTch
+ * A twitter bot that tweets movie plots using a GPT-2 model trained on 85,000 movie plots from imdb. www.twitter.com/plot_bot_

 <!--
 **rasbot/rasbot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.